Information Systems (ISBA)

 ISBA 117.
 Personal Productivity with Information Technology.
 1 Credit.

 Introductory lab-based course covering basic computer hardware, operating systems, software, and Microsoft Office tools.
-F,S,SS.
+On demand.

 This course exposes students to the role information systems play in the business world with an introduction to information technology topics and data analytics.
 This experiential and application-oriented course develops spreadsheet, visualization, and database competencies relevant to business professionals.
 F,S,SS.

 ISBA 300.
 Programming for Data Analytics.
 3 Credits.